sonthien22501/Doctor-Anywhere/README.md

 #1.
 CRUD Task API

 #2.
-Using JPA to create entity in local db
+Using JPA to create entity and call api to control data in local db

 #3.
 Spring Secuirty

 All user: Can only get all Tasks
 Admin: Can do everything (Get All, Get By ID, Create, Update, Delete)